AlgoTradingHub/theplatform-book/source/reference/types/ptables.md

 Fields to group partition by are called partition fields.
 For instance, partitioning by dates/months/years/etc.

 Partitioned table is a table consisting of a set of partitioned vectors.
 They also have keys/field names - symbol vector & values/field vectors.
-All common verbs made for tables should operate on partitioned tables transparently.

 Partitioned tables will be called ptables for brevity.

+## Ptable support

+Almost all common verbs made for tables should operate on partitioned tables transparently.

+Some exceptions exist though:
+* All mutating verbs - amend, dmends, upserts, etc. Cast back to dict first & mutate as usual.
+* Neither scalar nor composite indices are supported.
+That has same implications for verbs like ```?``` ("find"), queries, etc.
+* ```~``` ("match") verb is not implemented for ptables.
+* Queries has their own set of limitations for ptables.
+See corresponding section.

 ## Ptable creation